Frequently Asked Questions

-Because of this new policy FCPS has offered the option for AP students to opt out of taking AP exams.
-A opt out letter highlighting student specific test information will be distributed January 16th and 17th If your student did not receive an Opt out form or letter, please contact Student Services.
+Because of this new policy, FCPS has offered the option for AP students to opt out of taking AP exams.
+A opt out letter highlighting student specific test information will be distributed at the end of September 2019.
+If your student did not receive an Opt out form or letter, please contact Student Services.

-*FCPS will pay for 6 AP exams TOTAL (this includes tests previously taken), any additional exams will cost $93 per test.
-For example: If your student took 1 AP as a Freshmen; 2 AP’s as a Sophomore; 3 AP’s as a Junior and is now enrolled in 4 AP’s during the senior year the county will charge for all 4 AP courses taken this year.
+*FCPS will pay for 6 AP exams TOTAL (this includes tests previously taken).
+Any additional exams will cost $94 per test.
+For example: If your student took 1 AP as a Freshmen, 2 AP’s as a Sophomore, 3 AP’s as a Junior, and is now enrolled in 4 AP’s during the senior year, the county will charge your student for all 4 AP courses taken this year.

-* FCPS will bill families for any testing fees in April.
-Families will need to create a My School Bucks Account and submit payment that way. * Langley High School as well as FCPS hope that all students will sit for exams in which they are enrolled to demonstrate the hard work they put forth throughout the course.
+* FCPS will bill families for any testing fees in December.
+Families will need to create a My School Bucks Account and submit payment that way. * Langley High School, as well as FCPS, hopes that all students will sit for exams in which they are enrolled to demonstrate the hard work they put forth throughout the course.
 All students in an AP course will receive the 1.0 weight to their GPA.
 They do NOT need to sit for the exam to get the weight.

 What do I need to do to make sure that I am registered for my AP exams?
 Students are automatically registered for an AP exam by the virtue of their enrollment in the AP course.
 This includes any online courses taken through FCPS.
-If you do not plan to sit for the exam in which you are enrolled you must submit the Opt out form by February 2.
+If you do not plan to sit for the exam in which you are enrolled, you must submit the Opt out form by early October.

 How do I apply for College Board accommodations?
 Students who have an IEP or 504 plan do not automatically have College Board accommodations.
 The deadline for eligible students to apply for accommodations for the May 2019 Advanced Placement (AP) exams is Fri, Feb 22.
 Please contact Pam Jelinek, SSD Coordinator, at firstname.lastname@example.org to obtain the necessary forms.